 Root Cause Analysis

-By running root cause analysis, APM aims to determine the probable cause of the problem within the business system.
+By running a root cause analysis, APM aims to determine the probable cause of the problem within the business system.

 To run a root cause analysis, APM constructs a causality chain linking cause and effect.
 The probable cause is connected to the impacted applications.
 With this methodology, APM can focus on the cause of the problem.